-The software tools on this page are designed to help you convert any set of food price data into the cost per day of a healthy diet, using Excel or Stata.
-These calculations are now used for the Cost and Affordability of Healthy Diets (CoAHD) metric of global food security reported in FAOSTAT, and are also used to analyze variation in food access within countries as described in our collection of research results.
+The software tools on this page are designed to help you convert any set of food price data into the cost per day of a healthy diet, using Excel, Stata or R. These calculations are now used for the Cost and Affordability of Healthy Diets (CoAHD) metric of global food security reported in FAOSTAT, and are also used to analyze variation in food access within countries as described in our collection of research results.

 These tools are designed to help you compute diet costs as described in our 10-page methods brief accompanying the FAOSTAT database, with additional details on our project’s World Bank DataHub.
 The methods themselves are taught in a six-hour self-paced World Bank eLearning course, and explained in our publications and events shown on this website.